 A healthy lifestyle is about making little changes that make a big difference.
 It's not about being perfect or having zero fun, either.
 Eating healthy can be doable with these diets if you have the right mindset!

 A recent study has shown an association between a healthy diet and increased lifespan.
 Not only do these diets keep your weight down, but they are also packed with nutrients that are essential to good health.
 The National Institute of Health claims a 22-year study showed that people who ate a healthy diet lived an average of seven years longer than those who didn't.
-So let's see the list of diets trends for 2023.
+So let's see the list of diet trends for 2024.

 1) The Mediterranean diet.
 This diet is based on the traditional eating habits of people in countries around the Mediterranean Sea.
 It is high in fruits, vegetables, whole grains, legumes, fish, and olive oil, and low in saturated fat.
 Studies have shown that the Mediterranean Diet can reduce the risk of death from cardiovascular disease and help you lose weight.